YaoGroup/ice_1D_pinn/README.md

   * ```get_collocation_points(x_train, xmin: float, xmax: float, N_t: int)```: generates a single set of collocation points.

 ## ```_constants.py```
-Defines the values of the physical constants appearing in the physics-enforcing equations.
+Defines the values of the physical constants that appear in the physics-enforcing equations.

 ## ```_model.py```
 Helper functions for neural network initialization.